geraldnguyen/social-media-posters/post-to-bluesky/README.md

 - Video uploads are not currently supported
 - Link cards require additional metadata fetching (currently links are included as text)

-## AT Protocol
+## AT Protocol SDK

-This action uses the AT Protocol (Authenticated Transfer Protocol) which powers Bluesky.
-The main endpoints used are:
+This action uses the official [atproto](https://pypi.org/project/atproto/) Python SDK which provides a clean, typed interface for interacting with Bluesky and other AT Protocol services.
+The SDK handles:

-- `com.atproto.server.createSession` - Authentication
+- Authentication and session management
+- Blob (media) uploads with proper MIME type detection
+- Post creation with structured data models
+- Error handling and retries

+Key SDK methods used:
-- `com.atproto.repo.uploadBlob` - Media upload
+- `Client.login()` - Authenticate with Bluesky
-- `com.atproto.repo.createRecord` - Post creation
+- `Client.upload_blob()` - Upload images
+- `Client.send_post()` - Create posts with text and embedded media

 ## Troubleshooting